-Children up to age 3 with a 25 percent developmental delay in at least one of five developmental areas or who have been diagnosed with an established condition that has a 50 percent likelihood of long-term developmental disability are eligible.
+Children age birth to three with 50 percent developmental delay in at least one of five developmental areas or a developmental delay condition or other relevant professionally diagnosed condition are eligible.

 Eligibility Requirements Set Federally

 CACFP

 Public or private nonprofit child care institutions which are licensed or approved may participate.
 For profit centers must receive title XX funds for at least 25 percent of enrolled children or licensed capacity or at least 25 percent of the children in care must be eligible for free and reduced price meals.
 A family or group day care home must sign an agreement with a sponsoring organization to participate and must be licensed or approved.